Strategies for Behavior Development

 As an autistic person with fibromyalgia, there are days when brushing my hair is just too painful, or I'm too weak to lift my arms.
 My daughter used to struggle...

 Young children are notorious for not being able to manage their emotions.
 But emotional regulation is an abstract concept that can be hard to teach.
-Children can build emotional regulation through co-regulation, interoception, playful deep breathing, Breathe Think Do routines, affirmations, sensory ...
+Children can build emotional regulation and emotional intelligence through co-regulation, interoception, playful deep breathing, Breathe Think Do routi...

 Ever wish bedtime felt more like “Goodnight Moon” instead of “Go the F to Sleep”?
-Do you feel one more bedtime battle away from your own meltdown?
-If meltdowns and tantrums are hijacking your days and your evenings, you’re in the right place.
-This article shares a universal framework you can use to ...
+Do you feel one more bedtime meltdown away from your own meltdown?
+If meltdowns and tantrums are hijacking your days and your evenings, you’re not alone and you’re in the right place.